mrdoge0/StandalonePixelLauncher/README.md

-# StandalonePixelLauncher
+# Standalone Pixel Launcher
-Standalone Pixel Launcher
+Install Pixel Launcher and all of it's dependencies systemlessly.